gravitational/teleport/e/rfd/0021e-github-iam-integration.md

 Adding a user to a Github-synced access list makes the reconciler add the corresponding Github user to the appropriate Github team.
-In effect, this is the same as Teleport->Github membership sync explained above - a new member gets their permissions through a team membership rather than invididual collaborator assignment.
+In effect, this is the same as Teleport->Github membership sync explained above - a new member gets their permissions through a team membership rather than individual collaborator assignment.

 Owners of Github-synced lists become Github team maintainers.